-You can choose how many different metrics are plotted by clicking on the line graph icon located under the Evolution over the period title.
+You can choose how many different metrics are plotted by clicking on the line graph icon located under

-By hovering on the ‘Visits Over Time’ section you can export the graph and add notes.
+Visits over time you can export the graph and add notes.

 Below the graph, there is a summary of the key overview metrics presented as sparklines.

-- Downloads states how many times any of the files available on the website was downloaded.
+- Downloads: States how many times any of the files available on the website was downloaded.

-- Outlinks refers to how many times any link to an external website was clicked.
+- Outlinks: Refers to how many times any link to an external website was clicked.

 - Unique outlink: It is a subset of outlinks, which excludes multiple clicks on the same link during one visit.